New Season Of ‘Teen Mom: Young And Pregnant’ To Premiere In October, New Cast Members Join The Show

 Teen Mom: Young and Pregnant first aired back in 2018.
 Fans of Teen Mom enjoyed getting to know the all-new cast who were new to reality television and offered fresh and unique stories.

-Jade Cline originally appeared on the show, but was added to the cast of Teen Mom 2 earlier this year after Jenelle Evans was let go from the show.
+Jade Cline originally appeared on the show but was added to the cast of Teen Mom 2 earlier this year after Jenelle Evans was let go from the show.
 Kailyn Lowry of Teen Mom 2 announced the news on her podcast Coffee Convos which she co-hosts with Lindsie Chrisley.
 Lexi Tatman will not be returning to reality television, but as previously reported by The Inquisitr, she recently gave birth to her second child.
 Lexi kept the pregnancy a secret and fans were shocked when she announced the arrival of her second son with boyfriend Kyler on social media.

 The new season of Teen Mom: Young and Pregnant will premiere on MTV on Tuesday, October 22.